gloriapul/61040-portfolio/assignments/pset1.md

 ### 3. What essential invariant must hold on the state?
 How is it preserved?
 The essential invariant would be that there must be at most one user with a given username.
 This avoids duplicate usernames and the confusion that would come with it.
 It is preserved by the register action, which checks if the username that a User is attempting to register with already exists.
 It will not allow it if the username already exists.

+### 4. One widely used extension of this concept requires that registration be confirmed by email.
+Extend the concept to include this functionality.
+(Hints: you should add (1) an extra result variable to the register action that returns a secret token that (via a sync) will be emailed to the user; (2) a new confirm action that takes a username and a secret token and completes the registration; (3) whatever additional state is needed to support this behavior.)
+> A set of Users with
+>> A username String\
+>> A password String\
+>> An email String\
+>> A confirmation flag Boolean

+> register (username: String, password: String, email: String, flag: Boolean): (user: User, token: String)
+>> requires the username and email to not already exist
+>> effects create a new username w/ the corresponding password and sets confirmation Flag to false, sends a token

+> authenticate (username: String, password: String): (user: User)
+>> requires username to exist and for password to correspond to it

+> confirm (username: String, token: String)
+>> requires the username and email to exist, as well as for the confirmation link or code the user received via email to be clicked on
+>> effects the confirmation Flag is set to true

+## Exercise 3

+### 1. A concept specification for PersonalAccessToken and a succinct note about how it differs from PasswordAuthentication and how you might change the GitHub documentation to explain this.

+A PersonalAccessToken is different in the sense that it is tailored to programmers who are looking for a secure manner to, for instance, push updates to their code.
+They are not logging into anything or looking to change anything specifically in their account, it adds an extra level of protection for repositories.
+In the Github documentation, it would be most ideal to remove all comparisons between a password and a token, particularly the line “Treat your access tokens like passwords.”
+This, similar to Twitter’s problematic favorite, creates confusing comparisons for a feature that does share some similarities with a password but has a more specific and unique purpose.
+Instead, the documentation should emphasize the importance of keeping the token secure and the fact that though a username is required to enter when using the token, the token alone is used for authentication.

+> concept PersonalAccessToken
+>> purpose limit Github access to known users\
+>> principle provided the user has an account, Github generate them a token that replaces the use of a password in a command line and API setting

+> state
+>> a set of Users with
+>>> a username String\
+>>> a password String\
+>>> a set of Tokens

+>> a set of Tokens with
+>>> a value String\
+>>> an expiration date String\
+>>> a scope [String]\
+>> a note String

+> actions
+>> generate (user: User, a scope: [String], expiration date: String, note: String): (token: Token)
+>>> requires User must be logged in\
+>>> effects creates a value for the token\

+>> authenticate (username: String, token: Token)\
+>>> requires User must have an unexpired token

+>> delete (user: User, token: Token): (user: User)\
+>>> requires Token belongs to the User\
+>>> effects removes token from User’s set of Tokens